Maelienydd: Gwyneddian hegemony

 In 1210, Hywel, and Maelgwn's eldest son, Madog, came to an accommodation with Roger Mortimer.
-However, two years later, they murdered William de Mora, so King John had them executed (by hanging) at Brignorth.
+However, two years later, they murdered William de Mora, so King John had them executed (by hanging) at Bridgnorth.
 Maelgwn's remaining sons – Cadwallon and Maredudd – inherited the land, and vengefully became vassals of Gwynedd, the dominant state in North Wales, ruled by Llywelyn Fawr.
 In 1230, Ralph Mortimer, Roger's son and heir, married Llywelyn's daughter.
 Ten years later, however, following the repudiation of the Treaty of Gwerneigron by Llywelyn's son and successor, Dafydd, Ralph invaded Maelienydd.
 In 1242, he constructed Cefnllys Castle at the former site of Dineithon.

 In 1247, the grievances of Gwynedd were settled by the Treaty of Woodstock.
 Two years later, Maelgwn's grandsons (Maredudd ap Maelgwn, and Hywel ap Cadwallon, not to be confused with the hanged Hywel), petitioned the king to be restored to part of Maelienydd – Ceri; despite the advice of the king's advisors, who pointed out Maredudd and Hywel's past support for Gwynedd's rebellion, this seems to have been granted.

 Nevertheless, a few years later the subsequent Gwyneddian prince, Llywelyn ap Gruffudd (grandson of Llywelyn Fawr), became aggrieved by Henry III's suggestion of adjusting the Treaty of Woodstock to provide for Llywelyn's younger brother, who had now reached adulthood.
 Llywelyn attacked the Perfeddwlad, which was held by Henry's son, Edward.
 Henry's problems with his barons (eventually leading to the Second Barons' War) prevented him from fully resisting Llywelyn's campaign, so Llywelyn took advantage by expanding Gwynedd's power even further.
 In 1262 Maelienydd fell to Llywelyn.

 In 1275, Llywelyn ap Gruffudd married Eleanor de Montfort, the daughter of Henry's greatest enemy.
 Aggrieved by this, Edward, the new king, declared Llywelyn a rebel, and in 1277 attacked Gwynedd with an enormous army.
 Llywelyn was forced to agree, by the Treaty of Aberconwy, to limit his authority to Gwynedd alone.
 Maelienydd was given to Llywelyn Fawr's other grandson, Roger Mortimer, the son of Ralph; this hence became a Marcher Lordship, outside of either English or Welsh law; Maredudd's son, Madog, however, was confirmed in possession of Ceri, which was detached from Maelienydd as a distinct Marcher Lordship.
 Madog's son married Einion o r Porth's granddaughter.